NomicFoundation/hardhat/packages/hardhat-verify/README.md

 ## Tasks

-This plugin provides the `verify` task, which allows you to verify contracts through Etherscan's service.
+This plugin provides the `verify` task, which allows you to verify contracts through Sourcify and Etherscan's service.

 ## Environment extensions